metabarcoding/obitools4-doc/content/docs/commands/basics/obicount/_index.md

 symbols   |  4391530
 ```

-the conversion can also be done with the `csvlook` command from the [csvkit](https://csvkit.readthedocs.io/) package.
+The conversion can also be done with the `csvlook` command from the [csvkit](https://csvkit.readthedocs.io/) package.

 ```bash
 obicount my_sequence_file.fasta | csvlook